tensorflow/flutter-tflite/README.md

 ## Key Features

-* Multi-platform Support for Android, iOS, Windows, Mac, Linux.
+* Multi-platform Support for Android and iOS
 * Flexibility to use any TFLite Model.
 * Acceleration using multi-threading.
 * Similar structure as TensorFlow Lite Java API.